openhab/openhab-addons/addons/binding/org.openhab.binding.gpstracker/README.md

 * [GPSLogger](https://gpslogger.app/) - Android

 GPS location reports are sent to openHAB using HTTP protocol.
-Please be aware that this communication uses the public network so make sure your openHAB installation is [secured](https://www.openhab.org/docs/installation/security.html#encrypted-communication) and you configured HTTP**S** access in tracking applications.
+Please be aware that this communication uses the public network so make sure your openHAB installation is [secured](https://www.openhab.org/docs/installation/security.html#encrypted-communication) (but accessible from public internet through myopenhab.org or using a reverse proxy) and you configured HTTP**S** access in tracking applications.

 The binding can process two message types received from trackers: